-What is Data Breach?
+What is a Data Breach?
+Why Does it Happen?

 A data breach takes place when any sensitive or confidential information is accessed by unauthorized people or organizations.
 This illegal access could be done in many ways, such as hacking, malware attacks, an insider threat, or physical theft of devices containing sensitive data.